mchirico/mchirico.github.io/_posts/2018-05-21-stackblitz.markdown

 ---
 layout: post
-title:  "Stackblitz "
+title:  "StackBlitz "
 date:   2018-05-21 10:34:33 -0400
 comments: false
 categories: Angular
 ---

-Stackblitz makes it easy to share ideas...
+StackBlitz makes it easy to share ideas...

 The following cycles though the array ['initial', 'one', 'two', three'], when you click the button.
 It's a simple demonstration of using a service to separate